In celebration of “National Puzzle Day,” Melissa shares some background on how our passion for puzzles began!

 * * *

-What are your child’s favorite puzzles?
-Help us celebrate National Puzzle Day by sharing photos with us on our Facebook page, or on Instagram (@MelissaAndDougToys, #MelissaAndDoug)
+Does you child have a passion for puzzles?
+What are his or her favorite themes?
+Help us celebrate National Puzzle Day by sharing photos with us on our Facebook page, or on Instagram (@MelissaAndDougToys, #MelissaAndDoug).